 - Morning stiffness that lasts longer than one hour for at least six weeks

 - Three or more joints that are inflamed for at least six weeks

 - Pain that is worse with movement of the joints

 - Difficulty performing activities of daily living (ADLs), such as tying shoes, opening jars or buttoning shirts

 The symptoms of rheumatoid arthritis may resemble other medical conditions or problems.
 Consult your physician for a diagnosis.

-At UC San Diego Health System we have a board-certified rheumatologist who can provide a thorough examination, as well as any needed testing to determine whether or not you have rheumatoid arthritis.
+At UC San Diego Health we have a board-certified rheumatologist who can provide a thorough examination, as well as any needed testing to determine whether or not you have rheumatoid arthritis.

 Diagnosis of rheumatoid arthritis may be difficult in the early stages, because symptoms may be very subtle and go undetected on x-rays or blood tests.
 In addition to a complete physical examination and discussion of your medical history, diagnostic procedures for rheumatoid arthritis may include the following: